 - Black-Capped Chickadee (Poecile atricapillus) - 3,324

-Other birds that were well represented in the voting but failed to make the top five finalists included the common raven (1,680 votes), blue jay (1,037 votes), great blue heron (617 votes), Atlantic puffin (764 votes) and red-tailed hawk (538 votes).
+Other birds that were well represented in the voting but failed to make the top five finalists included the common raven (1,680 votes), blue jay (1,037 votes), great blue heron (617 votes), Atlantic puffin (764 votes), red-tailed hawk (538 votes), and Arctic tern (431 votes).

-The recommendation of the gray jay was announced in November 2016, but that selection has yet to be ratified by any governmental body, and as yet, Canada does not have an official national bird.
-An Act of Parliament will be necessary to officially recognize the gray jay as Canada's national bird.
+The recommendation of the gray jay was announced in November 2016, but that selection has yet to be ratified by any governmental body, and as yet, Canada still does not have an official national bird.
+An Act of Parliament would be necessary to officially recognize the gray jay as Canada's national bird, and around the time of the recommendation in 2016, the country's government stated that it's not actively considering any proposals to adopt a bird as a new national symbol.
+Still, the effort to name a Canadian national bird continues: As recently as February 2021, supporters were encouraging the government to make the Canada Jay or gray jay the country's national bird.

 List of Official Canadian Provincial Birds

 Though Canada may not yet have a national bird symbol for the entire country, each province does have an official, confirmed feathered ambassador.
-These state birds are often celebrated in local festivals or used as symbols on provincial flags, seals or other official symbols.
-They are also popular mascots for schools, teams and businesses within each province and they are widely recognized and admired in their honorary capacities.
+These state birds are often celebrated in local festivals or used as symbols on provincial flags, seals, logos, or other official symbols.
+They are also popular mascots for schools, teams, and businesses within each province and they are widely recognized and admired.

 - Alberta: Great Horned Owl (Bubo virginianus)